zanfire/itsamonster/README.md

 # itsamonster

+Fight simulator for monster in Dungeons and Dragons 5ed.
-This is a simple C++ project using CMake for build management.
+Using C++ and CMake for build management.

 ## Dependencies
 - **C++ Compiler**: Any standard C++ compiler (e.g., MSVC, GCC, Clang)